UPS and Latch bring their Amazon Key delivery competitor to 10 new cities

 Latch previously only sold its smart lock as part of a full building system, but as of this expansion, they can be purchased for a single entryway.

 The UPS service is similar to Amazon Key, which uses a smart lock and allows delivery workers to enter locked homes and leave packages.
-The UPS Latch program appears to be more focused on urban areas, while Amazon’s is more tailored to homes, and therefore might appeal to suburban and rural residents.
+The UPS Latch program appears to be more focused on urban areas, while Amazon’s initial product was more tailored to homes and therefore more suburban and rural regions.
+However, earlier this month, Amazon launched Key for Business, which puts its smart-lock-enabled delivery at business offices and in apartment buildings—pitting the two products more firmly against each other.

-Note: This story has been updated to reflect additional input from Amazon.